Cristian Jeandet: Peru

 The arrival to a major Bolivian club looked initially promising, however the club at the time was experiencing major difficulties.
-After three months at Blooming the situation became insustainable; several coaches changed and the players were receiving no salaries and were on strike.
+After three months at Blooming the situation became unsustainable; several coaches changed and the players were receiving no salaries and were on strike.
 Jeandet decided to leave, and left Bolivia and moved to Peru where he joined Club Aurora.
 He stayed at Aurora six very important months for the club, since Jeandet was crucial in the squad from Cochabamba that won the 2002 Copa Simón Bolívar thus earning promotion after 14 years to the Liga de Fútbol Profesional Boliviano, the national top tier.
 Jeandet scored two goals in the decisive victory of Aurora over Fancesa by 5–1.

 Next, he joined Peruvian top-league side Sport Boys where he played coached by his compatriot Jorge Sampaoli during 2003.
 At the time his daughter Catalina was about to born, his wife wanted to have her in Argentina.
 By that time, Jeandet was approached by Cienciano president with an offer to join the club and become their main striker in their upcoming Copa Sudamericana campaign, but with Jeandet disbelief of Cienciano doing well in the Copa, and the disadvantage of that meaning a move to Cusco, Peru, over his wife's desire to return to Argentina, Jeandet dropped the offer from Cienciano and joined Argentinian side Gimnasia y Esgrima.
 Playing in the Primera B Nacional, they finished the season relegated.
 Besides the bad sporting result, the club also failed to pay the last six salaries, which meant also a bad financial decision for him, and to make the bad choice even harder, Cienciano surprisingly won the Copa Sudamericana that season, and consequently, the Recopa Sudamericana as well.